 Vectors

-In data presentation it is often natural to make the ordered sets presented as a vector of objects of data.
-It is possible to refer to elements of a vector through their arrangement, nothing knowing about elements.
-On the other hand, the elements of data presented in the form of a vector it is possible to subject simply to uniform actions on the basis of their maintenance, for example such, as removal of the certain elements from set, ordering of set by any criterion and so on.
+In data representation it is often natural to make the serially ordered sets presented as a vector of data objects.
+It is possible to refer to vector units through their layout, nothing knowing about units.
+On the other hand, it is possible to subject the data items presented in the form of a vector simply to uniform operations on the basis of their content, for example such, as deleting of certain units from set, set marshaling by any criterion and so on.

-Vectors like lists contain sequence of lisp objects, such as atoms, numbers, lists or other vectors.
+Vectors like lists contain lisp objects, such as atoms, numbers, lists or other vectors.
 The external form of representation of vectors is

 #(x1 x2 … xn) ; n-element vector